-Objective/ Initiative Description Implemented Assessment Goal 1 Operate County's reside a cost effective and sustainable public transportation synts and visitors. stem that safely and eff iciently meets the needs of Collier Objective 1.1 Improve efficiency, quality, and level of service to adeq vitality of transit in the county. uately serve residents a nd visitors while increasing the economic Initiative 1.1.1 Establish east/west corridor service, as funding allows, by 2025 to provide alternative access to jobs, education, and recreation.
+Objective/ Initiative Description Implemented Assessment a cost effective and sustainable public transportation sysnts and visitors. stem that safely and eff iciently meets the needs of Collier Objective 1.1 Improve efficiency, quality, and level of service to adequivitality of transit in the county. uately serve residents a nd visitors while increasing the economic Initiative 1.1.1 Establish east/west corridor service, as funding allows, by 2025 to provide alternative access to jobs, education, and recreation.
 Partial In January 2015, Route 27 commenced service and runs along Immokalee Road from Collier Boulevard to Creekside Commerce Park.
 Existing Route 10 provides service along Golden Gate Parkway, Route 20&26 provides service along Pine Ridge Rd.
 Initiative 1.1.2 Establish north/south corridor service, as funding allows, by 2025 to provide alternative access to jobs, education, and recreation.
 Partial Route 11 (US41) and Route 12 (Airport Pulling Rd) currently provide service north/south.
 As funding becomes available additional routes may be established as recommended in the TDP major update.
 Initiative 1.1.3 Improve the frequency of peak weekday service to 45 minutes or better on all existing CAT routes, as funding allows, by 2025.
 No Due to no increase in funding for operational purposes, increased frequency is not scheduled for implementation.
 PTNE staff will continue to seek additional funding.
 Initiative 1.1.4 Evaluate the feasibility of premium transit services, such as bus rapid transit (BRT) within the TDP planning horizon.
 No The feasibility study for BRT has not commenced for this update.
 Due to no increase in revenues, this project was not included in the Transit Cost Feasible plan of the 2040 Long Range Transportation Plan.

-Objective 1.2 Improve and maintain the existing transit infrastructure e and bus stop accessib ility within Collier County.
+Objective 1.2 Improve and maintain the existing transit infrastructure and bus stop accessibility within Collier County.
 Initiative 1.2.1 Continue to pursue funding for improvements to existing bus stops.
 Ongoing Collier County pursues funding for improvements to bus stops on an ongoing basis.
 A portion of 5307 is dedicated to bus stop improvements and 5339 has been applied for the purpose of bus stop improvements.
 Initiative 1.2.2 Develop a Passenger Amenities Program by 2016.
-Ongoing CAT provides a number of amenities to our passenger through our ITS projects, for example automated announcements and Real Time Route information.
+Ongoing CAT is working on developing an 5-Year Amenities Program, to identify future bus stop improvements and standards.
 Initiative 1.2.3 Install a minimum of 10 covered, ADA-compliant, accessible bus stop shelters per year.
-Ongoing In FY16 17 shelters are being designed for installation.
+Ongoing In FY17 15 shelters were designed, construction will commence in FY18.
 Initiative 1.2.4 Preserve the existing transit infrastructure throughout the CAT service area.
-Ongoing 32 Shelters were rehabilitated in FY16.
+Ongoing 8 Shelters were rehabilitated and 45 benches were replaced in FY17.
 In addition, the transit vendor is required to pressure wash each shelter on an annual basis, which should increase their longevity.
 Initiative 1.2.5 Coordinate with the Collier County to include bus stop shelters design and installation during roadway construction projects.
 Ongoing Coordination with FDOT as well Collier County Transportation Planning occurs regularly to evaluate potential stop improvements in conjunction with roadway improvements.
-Initiative 1.2.6 By 2025, implement the phased recommendations from the CAT Bus Stop ADA Assessment report Ongoing Designs were completed for 50 stops and construction will commence in FY17 Objective 1.3 Objective 1.3 Service all current and future transit users with a focus on providing job access and allowing for a cost-effective, greener alternative to the private automobile.
+Initiative 1.2.6 By 2025, implement the phased recommendations from the CAT Bus Stop ADA Assessment report Ongoing Designs were completed for 50 stops and construction commenced for 35 stops and will be completed by FY18 Objective 1.3 bjective 1.3 Service all current and future transit users with a focus on providing job access and allowing for a cost-effective, greener alternative to the private automobile.
 Initiative 1.3.1 Improve transit service within areas with the highest transit orientation index, as identified in the TDP Major Update, by 2025.
 Ongoing Collier County continues to explore funding opportunities for expansion,